mynah22/Homelab-Guides/firstConfig.md

     2. Insert the caddy fully into the drive bay
     3. Push the locking lever back into the caddy to lock the caddy to the drive bay.
     1. you should see status LEDs visible on the right side of the caddy
-    3. It's best to follow steps 1-6 for all disks you plan to use - that way you do not need to get into the RAID menu when you add them later
+    3. It's best to follow steps 1-6 for all disks you plan to use - that way you do not need to get into the RAID menu to add them later
 * Bootable USB inserted into USB slot on server

 # Instructions Index